ppetitto1/ideal-winner/README.md

 Welcome to the Billing Submission Application.

 INSTALLATION INSTRUCTIONS

-Download the fa001.exe
+1. Download the fa001.exe
-Download the fa001.exe.blockmap
+2. Download the fa001.exe.blockmap
-Download the latest.yml
+3. Download the latest.yml

-Run the .exe
+4. Run the .exe

+5. If flagged for security concern,
-Hit "More Info"
+--Hit "More Info"

-Hit "Run Anyway"
+--Hit "Run Anyway"

-Install for only yourself
+6. Install for only yourself